betsee/betse/README.md

 junction-networked, 2D cellular collectives.
 To predict bioelectric patterns and their spatio-temporal dynamics, BETSE models ion channel and gap junction activity, tracks changes in ion concentration and net ionic charge, calculates endogenous voltages and currents, and emits raw data, publication-quality plots, and animations of the resulting behavior.
 Cell clusters can be shaped, and tissue profiles defining regions of unique ion channel activity defined, using user-created bitmaps.

-Simulations can optionally include the 7 ions underpinning bioelectrical
+Simulations can optionally include the seven ions underpinning bioelectrical
 signals: Na+, K+, Cl-, Ca++, H+, HCO-, and anionic proteins (P-).

-Individual cells can include a variety of voltage gated ion channels, which are based on Hodgkin-Huxley formalism with experimentally-derived variables sourced from [Channelpedia](http://channelpedia.epfl.ch/).
-Currently implemented voltage gated channel types are: Nav1.2, Nav1.3, Nav1.6, Kv1.2, Kv1.2, Kv.1.5, Kv3.3, Kv3.4, Kir2.1, L-type Ca, T-type Ca, P/Q-type Ca, HCN1, HCN2, and HCN4.
-In addition, a variety of built-in and custom leak and ligand gated channels are available, including calcium-gated K+ channels.
-Further control of bioelectric cell dynamics is enabled by a range of ion pumps and exchangers, including Na/K-ATPase, H/K-ATPase, V-ATPase, and Ca-ATPase.
+Individual cells can include a variety of voltage gated ion channels, which are based on Hodgkin-Huxley formalism with experimentally-derived variables sourced from [Channelpedia](http://channelpedia.epfl.ch).
+Currently implemented voltage gated channel types include Nav1.2, Nav1.3, Nav1.6, Kv1.2, Kv1.2, Kv.1.5, Kv3.3, Kv3.4, Kir2.1, L-type Ca, T-type Ca, P/Q-type Ca, HCN1, HCN2, and HCN4.
+A variety of built-in and custom leak and ligand gated channels are available, including calcium-gated K+ channels.
+Further control of bioelectric cell dynamics is enabled via a range of ion pumps and exchangers, including Na/K-ATPase, H/K-ATPase, V-ATPase, and Ca-ATPase.

 Cells form an interconnected intracellular network via voltage-sensitive gap junction connections, and a unique extracellular environment can be maintained by tight junctions at the cluster periphery.
 Simulation of the extracellular environment allows for exploration of local field potentials, the transepithelial potential, and ephaptic coupling between cells.

-BETSE also has biosystems modeling capabilities to implement custom gene regulatory networks, biochemical reaction networks (with an emphasis on metabolism) and integrate the interaction (i.e. activity modulation) between gene-products and other biochemicals with ion channels, pumps and gap junctions, thereby allowing for the study of relationships between the powerful control systems of both gene/biochemcial regulatory networks and bioelectrical signals.
+BETSE also has biosystems modeling capabilities to implement custom gene regulatory networks, biochemical reaction networks (with an emphasis on metabolism) and integrate the interaction (i.e. activity modulation) between gene-products and other biochemicals with ion channels, pumps and gap junctions, thereby allowing for the study of relationships between the powerful control systems of both gene/biochemical regulatory networks and bioelectrical signals.

 Simulation performance is perpetually validated by matching experimentally observed data on membrane permeability, ion concentration, resting potential,